lagcorp/auth/src/Galcorp.Auth.UWP/Readme.md

 How to use it
 -------------
-Add Galcorp.Auth.UWP to your Universal Windows project
+Add Galcorp.Auth.UWP nuget to your Universal Windows project

-Add this line to your App.xaml.cs code
+Add this line to your **App.xaml.cs code

 ```
 protected override void OnActivated(IActivatedEventArgs args)